KevinKra/My_notes/AWS/solutions_architect.md

 - **What are new users assigned when they're first created?**

-  _an Access Key ID, Secret Access Key._
+  _an Access Key ID and a Secret Access Key._

 - **Can you use the Access Key ID and Secret Access Key to login to the console?**

-  _No, it does allow access to AWS via APIs and the command line, or via programmatic access._
+  _No, but it does allow access to AWS via APIs and the command line, or via programmatic access._

 - **Describe how to disable or deactivate an access key**

-  _IAM > Users > Security Credentials Tab > Access Keys > Status > Make Inactive_
+  _console > IAM > Users > Security Credentials Tab > Access Keys > Status > Make Inactive_

 - **Can you continue looking at the user's keys after they're generated?**